Hoisting in JavaScript

 5. Conclusion

-: Declaration is hoisted, but initialization happens at runtime. → During the TDZ, they cannot be accessed and throw aReferenceError
+var: Declaration + initialization (undefined) → masks global variables, results inundefined.let / const: Declaration is hoisted, but initialization happens at runtime. → During the TDZ, they cannot be accessed and throw aReferenceError.

 👉 In short: All three keywords are hoisted.
 The difference lies in when initialization happens.